niuers/AlwaysLearning/Machine Learning/Feature Engineering.md

 Bag-of-words is not perfect.
 Breaking down a sentence into single words can destroy the semantic meaning.

 ## Bag-of-n-Grams
-An n-gram is a sequence of n tokens.
+* An n-gram is a sequence of n tokens.
 A word is essentially a 1-gram, also known as a unigram.
 After tokenization, the counting mechanism can collate individual tokens into word counts, or count overlapping sequences as n-grams.

-n-grams retain more of the original sequence structure of the text, and therefore the bag-of-n-grams representation can be more informative.
+* n-grams retain more of the original sequence structure of the text, and therefore the bag-of-n-grams representation can be more informative.
 However, this comes at a cost.
 Theoretically, with k unique words, there could be k2 unique 2-grams (also called bigrams).

+* Bag-of-n-grams generates a lot more distinct n-grams.
+It increases the feature storage cost, as well as the computation cost of the model training and prediction stages.
+The number of data points remains the same, but the dimension of the feature space is now much larger.
+Hence, the data is much more sparse.
+The higher n is, the higher the storage and computation cost, and the sparser the data.
+For these reasons, longer n-grams do not always lead to improvements in model accuracy (or any other performance measure).
+People usually stop at n = 2 or 3.
+Longer n-grams are rarely used.

 ## Filtering for Cleaner Features

+### Stopwords
+Stopword lists are a way of weeding out common words that make for vacuous features.

+### Frequency-Based Filtering

+1. FREQUENT WORDS
+Frequency statistics are great for filtering out corpus-specific common words as well as general-purpose stopwords.

+1. RARE WORDS
+Rare words incur a large computation and storage cost for not much additional gain.

+Rare words can be easily identified and trimmed based on word count statistics.
+Alternatively, their counts can be aggregated into a special garbage bin, which can serve as an additional feature.

+1. Stemming
+Stemming is an NLP task that tries to chop each word down to its basic linguistic word stem form.

+## Atoms of Meaning: From Words to n-Grams to Phrases
+One way to combat the increase in sparsity and cost in bag-of-n-grams is to filter the n-grams and retain only the most meaningful phrases.

+### Parsing and Tokenization
+1. Parsing is necessary when the string contains more than plain text.
+1. Tokenization turns the string—a sequence of characters—into a sequence of tokens.
+Each token can then be counted as a word.

+### Collocation Extraction for Phrase Detection

+* In computational natural language processing (NLP), the concept of a useful phrase is called a collocation.
+In the words of Manning and Schütze (1999: 151), “A collocation is an expression consisting of two or more words that correspond to some conventional way of saying things.”

+* Collocations are more meaningful than the sum of their parts.
+Not every collocation is an n-gram.
+Conversely, not every n-gram is deemed a meaningful collocation.

+#### How to discover and extract collocations from text?
+1. FREQUENCY-BASED METHODS
+A simple hack is to look at the most frequently occurring n-grams.

+1. HYPOTHESIS TESTING FOR COLLOCATION EXTRACTION
+The key idea is to ask whether two words appear together more often than they would by chance.
+Hypothesis testing is a way to boil noisy data down to “yes” or “no” answers.
+It involves modeling the data as samples drawn from random distributions.

+## CHUNKING AND PART-OF-SPEECH TAGGING
+* Chunking is a bit more sophisticated than finding n-grams, in that it forms sequences of tokens based on parts of speech, using rule-based models.